TomaszKr/BackupScript/README.md

 bash your-localisation-from-scrypt/backup.sh
 ```

-When will be done in terminal see communicat:
+When will be done in terminal see communicate:

 ```bash
 Done that created:  YOUR-PATH-FOR-BACKUP/FILENAME_DATE.tar.gz
 ```

 ## License
-This scrypt is licensed under the MIT License
+This script is licensed under the MIT Licence